 Note: this course assumes a basic familiarity with the RDA Toolkit.
 If you have not attended Toolkit training (through our webinars, personal use of the Toolkit, or training by others), you can access one of the free archived webinars on the RDA Toolkit site.

 Our presenters, Lynn Farkas and Helen Rowe are experienced cataloguers, qualified trainers and designated Libraries Australia and RDA trainers.
-Helen and Lynn have delivered webinar and face-to-face RDA training to over 500 librarian and technician cataloguers across the country.
-They have also written the new RDA-compliant cataloguing module for the New Zealand Open Polytechnic (which provides New Zealand's only undergraduate degrees in library and information science) - so you'll be in good hands!
+Helen and Lynn have delivered webinar and face-to-face RDA training to hundreds of librarian and technician cataloguers across the country.
+They have also written the RDA-compliant cataloguing module for the New Zealand Open Polytechnic (which provides New Zealand's only undergraduate degrees in library and information science) - so you'll be in good hands!

 TMQ, Inc. (The MARC of Quality)